nileshagrawal98/Practo_Clone/README.md

 - Open terminal in your VS Code and run the command `npm start`
 - Open corresponding terminal in your VS Code and run the command `json-server db.json --port 3001 --watch`
 - It will redirect to browser
-- Now you can see `landing page`
+- Now you can see landing page
-- Then you can Navigate through other pages from Landing page to `Medicine`, `Lab` etc
+- Then you can Navigate through other pages from Landing page to Medicine tab, Lab tab etc